carolynvs/carolynvanslyck.com/content/blog/2021-01-23-mage-is-my-favorite-make.md

   <figcaption><a href="https://magefile.org">magefile.org</a></figcaption>
 </figure>

-I am fangirling over a new build tool, [Mage](https://magefile.org), and need to tell _everyone_ why.
+I am fangirling over a build tool, [Mage](https://magefile.org), and need to tell _everyone_ why.
-Mage is very similar to make, but you write Go instead of bash.
+Mage is very similar to make, only you write Go instead of bash.
-Instead of typing `make build` it is `mage build`.
+To the end user it has the same user experience, `make build` instead of `mage build`, so it's an easy switch for your fingers.
-Mage understands targets, prerequisites, file modification timestamps, etc.
+It behaves the same as well, handling targets, prerequisites, file modification timestamps in the same way so there aren't many surprises to be had.

-So if it is basically make, why am I migrating all my projects from make to Mage and telling my friends?
+Now if Mage is basically make, why am I migrating all my projects from make to Mage and telling my friends?

 * [Cross Platform](#cross-platform)
 * [Go](#go)